dnielsen/spoutlet/docs/userMigration/api/userApi.markdown

 - All `GET` requests should include an *etag* if it is known.
 It is worth storing the last known *etag* in your user table so that it can be used for follow up requests.
 - All requests must be digitally signed with your `SecretKey` using the following rules:
  - The entire URL must be lower case.
- - The URL must have the query parameter ``

 ## API Response Information
 API responses follow these rules: